OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 #### **2.5.1 Compile Initialization Bitstreams**
 <a name="compile_run_ocl_sample"></a>

-A script is provided in repo to compile OpenCL sample application.
-The script is `oneapi-asp/platform-name/scripts/build-default-aocx.sh`.
+A script is provided in repo to compile `simple-add-buffers` oneAPI sample application.
+The script is `oneapi-asp/platform-name/scripts/build-default-binaries.sh`.

 Script usage is as follows:

 </pre>

-        ./build-default-aocx.sh -b name-of-board-variant
+        ./build-default-binaries.sh -b name-of-board-variant
 </pre>
 > **Note:** `name-of-board-variant` can be ofs_`platform-name`, ofs_`platform-name`_usm, ofs_n6001_iopipes or ofs_n6001_usm_iopipes where `platform-name` is `n6001` for Intel® Agilex® 7 FPGA OFS and `d5005` for Intel® Stratix 10® FPGA OFS.
 Refer to Table 2-5 for board variants available for each target platform.
 Compilation will take a few hours to complete.

 The output directory of the sample application is written to `oneapi-asp/platform-name/build/bringup`.
-The generated bitstreams are also copied to `oneapi-asp/platform-name/bringup/aocxs/`.
+The generated bitstreams are also copied to `oneapi-asp/platform-name/bringup/binaries/`.
 These are used in the initialization of the platform.

 Once the bitstreams are generated, create a VF and initialize the board as explained in following section.
 Ensure that the FIM has been programmed on the board as explained in *[section 2.2 Clone and Compile FIM](#22-clone-and-compile-fim)*